dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2
-MY FIRST ITERATIONS
+STARTING MY ALPHABET & SETTING UP EDITOR

-Before starting my code I used gird paper to draw some designs to figure out what kind of style I wanted to go for.
-I decided that it would be cool to work with different kinds of shapes to build this letter form.
-Lots of the designs that I crafted were going to use too many parameters if I decided to go with them.
-I initially wanted to keep the proportions of the shapes all the same and just adjust the size and rotation but after playing around with the sketch code I noticed that it was going to work for every letter and would use too many parameters.
+Before creating the rest of my letters for my alphabet I wanted to get the editor set up and running so that I could easily experiment with forming my letters.
+I managed to get it working to how I wanted and started to adjust my letters.
+I have changed the opacity of my letters to see if I can get some cool designs, I might have to experiment with different colours and the opacity of the shapes overall but so far I'm liking it.
+I will decide and play around with the this again once all my letterforms are completed.

-I have used 20 parameters which consist of one rectangle, two arcs and also a tringle but I'm currently not using the triangle so I may remove this completely.
-I want this style of my letter to be clean and minimal, designs that give off enough shape to recognise the letter.
-I'm going for a playful blocky look.
-For the colour palette, I have gone with a soothing light blues to a dark navy blue.
-One thing I wpouldnt mind trying is playing with the opacity of the letters, i think this will create some cool designs especially when the shapes overlap.
+I have used 14 parameters which consist of one rectangle and two arcs.
+I'm still sticking with this style of my letter to be clean and minimal, designs that give off enough shape to recognise the letter.

-The twenty parameters per letter:
+The fourteen parameters per letter:
   * `rectX` : x location of the rectangle
   * `rectY` : y location of the rectangle
   * `rectW` : width of the rectangle